KeenanJWong/Electricity-Usage-Analysis/README.md

 * The raw CSV file was imported into SSMS.
 * Two tables were created from the raw data.
 SQL Query: [CreateRawData.sql](https://github.com/KeenanJWong/Electricity-Usage-Analysis/blob/main/CreateRawData.sql)
   1) A dimApp Table - A dimension table containing all household appliances.
       * Note: This was optional as the data was already mapped to appliance names.
-This was just donw to showcase 'Joining' in SQL.
+This was just done to showcase 'Joining' in SQL.
+  2) A Fact table - Containing the recorded timeseries power usage data.

 *Methodology